songzhang015/study-group-app/README.md

 - You can leave your virtual environment using "deactivate", and re-enter it using the above activation command
 - Virtual environments help isolate project dependencies for your specific system, use it whenever you are adding new modules
 - Add requirements by using "pip freeze > requirements.txt"
-- Install MongoDB, and run the service before opening server with "brew services start mongodb/brew/mongodb-community" (mac)
+- Install MongoDB (https://www.mongodb.com/try/download/community), and make sure the service is started before opening the server
+     - Mac: Run "brew services start mongodb/brew/mongodb-community" in the terminal if MongoDB services are not automatically started
+     - Windows: Run "net start MongoDB" or "mongod" in the terminal if MongoDB services are not automatically started
 - Open app.py with "python app.py" and access it with localhost:5000
-- Use MongoDB Compass to access or see database
+- Use MongoDB Compass to access or see database via its GUI